PoliToOMAgroup/ETPsolver/README.md

                                       sINT1  INT2
                           where INT1 is the student ID and INT2 is the ID of the exam in which student INT1 is enrolled

+## Output file:
+	a text file named instancename OMAXX groupYY.sol containing, for each exam, the assigned time-slot
+	format: 1 line per exam.
+Each line has the format INT1 INT2
+	where INT1 is the exam ID and INT2 is the ID of the assigned time-slot (IDs must correspond to those read in the instance files)

+	it is guaranteed that the solution provided is feasible.